We’re really looking forward to the day when these weekly wrap-ups don’t lead with the coronavirus pandemic.

 Following several years of silence on the subject, the heart of New England is suddenly a serious contender to legalize sports betting.

-Just before the coronavirus pandemic brought a screeching halt to legislative sessions, the Joint Committee on Economic Development and Emerging Technologies advanced a bill to legalize wagering in Massachusetts.
+Just before the coronavirus pandemic brought a screeching halt to legislative sessions, the Joint Committee on Economic Development and Emerging Technologies advanced a bill to legalize sports betting in Massachusetts.

 Previously, five sports betting bills introduced in the state made their way to the joint committee.
 Now, H 4559 replaces those proposals.
 The bill allows regulated wagering at three casinos in the state as well as at a slot parlor and horse racing tracks.
 Additionally, up to five sportsbooks could operate online.